 Using Google Tag Manager is a good idea for anyone who owns a website.
-Setting it up and using it correctly can be a bit difficult at first but it pays off in the long run.
-In this article, we will run through the steps to set up your account and we will run through one practical example of how to use it with Facebook adverts.
+Setting it up and using it correctly can be a bit difficult at first, but it pays off in the long run.
+In this article, we will run through the steps to set up your account along with one practical example of how to use it with Facebook adverts.

-Firstly let us cover what exactly what Google Tag Manager is: its a powerful program developed by Google to manage the marketing tags on your website without having to dive into the code of your website.
-It also lets you test if your implementation is done correctly.
-Tags are snippets of code that are supplied to you by a third party to track activity.
-In the example below, we are going to look at the Facebook tag, known as the Facebook Pixel.
+Let us understand this with an example.
+We are going to look at the Facebook tag, known as the Facebook Pixel.
 When you have an ads account with Facebook they will supply you with a pixel.
 (Click here to read our article about setting up a Facebook campaign where I cover more about the Facebook Pixel) We need to install this Pixel on every page of our website and check that it is working, this is where we look to Google Tag Manager.

-Lets set up an account, firstly go to tagmanager.google.com, you will be asked to input the name of your account, country, name of the container, and the target platform.
+First, go to Google’s tag manager website and set up your own account.
+You will be asked to input the name of your account, country, name of the container, and the target platform.
 If you have more than one website you will want to make a container for each one.
-So place the name of the full account, for example, the group that the website belongs to, for this example, it will be DLG Holdings (account) and the container will be dlg.digitallimegreen.com (the website).
+So place the name of the full account.
+For example, for Digital Lime Green’s website, it will be DLG Holdings (account) and the container will be dlg.digitallimegreen.com (the website).
 We will select ‘Web’ for the target platform as we are wanting to install this on a website.

 We need to install this Pixel across all the pages, so let’s click Tag on the right-hand side of the page then select ‘New’.